aramis-lab/clinicadl/docs/Train/ROI.md

 !!! info "Adding a custom architecture"
     It is possible to add a custom architecture and train it with `clinicadl`.
     Detailed instructions can be found [here](./Custom.md).

+## Definition of masks

+Regions of interest must correspond to masks that are defined in the CAPS directory `caps_directory` at `<caps_directory>/masks/roi_based/tpl-<tpl>`.
+Here `tpl` corresponds to the template used for registration in the preprocessing pipeline wanted.

+The mask corresponding to the region `roi` must be named according to the following pattern:
+`tpl-<tpl>_key1-<value_1>...keyN-<value_N>_roi-<roi>_mask.nii.gz`.

+Keys that are included in the mask name correspond only to those describing an operation modifying the size of the image compared to the original template.

 ## `train roi autoencoder` - Train autoencoders using ROI